-VART 130 Drawing I
+VART 130 Drawing I 3 Credits

-This course introduces basic drawing techniques using a variety of tools and media.
+This course is designed for the beginning drawing student.
+It is a studio course that introduces basic drawing techniques using a variety of tools and media.
 Experimentation in line, value and color, perspective, proportion, form and composition will be emphasized.
+Its main purpose is to develop an appreciation of drawing, open up the world of drawing, and develop the student's confidence that this is then achieved.
+It is a learnable skill that takes ambition, interest and discipline.

-VART 140 Crafts I
+VART 140 Crafts I 3 Credits